vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 **How does this affect you or your users?**

-New users will not be able to install the Microsoft Defender app on devices running iOS/iPadOS 15 and earlier versions.
+New users won't be able to install the Microsoft Defender app on devices running iOS/iPadOS 15 and earlier versions.
 Similarly, existing users won't be to upgrade to the latest version of the app.

 To check which devices support iOS 16 or iPadOS 16 (if applicable), see the following Apple documentation: